 - Attendance at JTAwakenings, JTConnect or Jewish Day School.

-- Commitment to be at work promptly and regularly.
+- Commitment to work schedule

 - Patience and a desire to work with young children.